 - 14.1 An employee shall be entitled to long service leave of one week upon completion of a continuous five year period.
 Such entitlement may be accrued.
 However, any service period for which a period of long service leave has already been taken or paid out shall not count towards this entitlement. - 14.2 Long Service Leave will be paid for each week of leave on the same basis as annual leave in accordance with the Holidays Act 2003.
 This will be based on the employees FTE status at the time of taking the leave.
-Wherever practicable long service leave is to be taken inperiods of not less than a week. - 14.3 For the purposes of recognised service shall be:

-- For BOP DHB employees commencing employment after 1 September 2007, only service at Bay of Plenty DHB shall be recognised - ii.
-For Waikato DHB employees commencing employment after 1 July 2005, only service at Waikato DHB shall be recognised
+Wherever practicable long service leave is to be taken inperiods of not less than a week. - 14.3 For the purposes of recognised service shall be: - For BOP District employees commencing employment after 1 September 2007, only service at Bay of Plenty DHB shall be recognised - For Waikato District employees commencing employment after 1 July 2005, only service at Waikato DHB shall be recognised - Effective 1 July 2022 service from that date with another District will be recognised and iii. count towards long service leave entitlements.